The risks of over-exposure.

 Absolutely.
 It’s called any desktop email program.

 Seriously, get a program like Thunderbird or Microsoft Office Outlook or any of a number of others.
-Install that on your PC, configure account access using the IMAP protocol, and the program will dutifully download all of your email to your PC as a backup.
-On top of that, since I’m certain you’re also backing up your PC, you’ll be further protected that way as well.
+Install it on your PC and configure account access using IMAP protocol, and the program will dutifully download all of your email to your PC as a backup.
+On top of that, since I’m certain you’re also backing up your PC, you’ll be further protected that way as well. :-)

 Back up your email regardless of whether you’re involved in a breach or not.
-There are so many different ways you could lose access to your email account that you simply must have a backup or you risk losing everything stored in it – often without warning or recourse.
+There are so many different ways you could lose access to your email, you simply must have a backup or you risk losing everything, often without warning or recourse.

 Remember: if it’s only in one place, it’s not backed up.

 Each week I publish articles covering tech topics and solutions, including how to prevent, detect, and recover from security issues such as breaches.
 Subscribe to Confident Computing — more articles that help you solve problems, stay safe, and increase your confidence with technology, delivered to your inbox once a week.